gnss-sdr/geniuss-place/_design-forces/02-availability.md

 Another common source of such problems are _concurrency deadlocks_.
 Software applications that exploit task parallelism are exposed to be caught in unexpected scenarios that can cause a deadlock, blocking the application to further deliver position fixes.
 However, the application itself can implement a _watchdog_, an independent _thread_ monitoring this kind of situations and resetting the receiver to a known, working state.
 In such a case, the maximum expected response time of such process should be reported.

 Such software defects are hard to identify and to fix.
-Even well-kwown, massively used commercial software applications suffer from this problem.
-It is then required to report the _maximum_ period of time in which the software receiver has been observed to be in a functioning condition.
+Even well-kwown, massively used commercial software applications are not free from this kind of problems.
+It is then required to report the _maximum_ period of time in which the software receiver has been observed to be in a functioning condition in order to provide an objective measurement.

 Failures due to GNSS space and control segment failures, announced / reported service discontinuities, or general Operating System failures not directly ascribable to the software receiver should be discarded and not reported, unless constituting a performance hallmark and being reported as the interrupting cause.